 - Local programming for students in high schools and universities

-Through the Warburg Chapters, the ACG convenes roughly 150 events annually, exposing a broad audience across sectors and generations with deep and nuanced insights about developments in Germany, Europe, and around the world – and how they impact the transatlantic partnership and communities across the United States.
+Through the Warburg Chapters, the ACG convenes more than 100 events annually, exposing a broad audience across sectors and generations with deep and nuanced insights about developments in Germany, Europe, and around the world – and how they impact the transatlantic partnership and communities across the United States.

 Origins of the Warburg Chapters